Finite closed coverings of compact quantum spaces: Abstract

 \section{Abstract}

 We show that a projective space $\pinf$ endowed with the Alexandrov topology is a classifying space for finite closed coverings of compact quantum spaces in the sense that any such a covering is functorially equivalent to a sheaf over this projective space.
 In technical terms, we prove that the category of finitely supported flabby sheaves of algebras is equivalent to the category of algebras with a finite set of ideals that intersect to zero and generate a distributive lattice.
 In particular, the Gelfand transform allows us to view finite closed coverings of compact Hausdorff spaces as flabby sheaves of commutative C*-algebras over $\pinf$.
-As a noncommutative example, we construct from Toeplitz cubes a quantum projective space whose defining covering lattice is free.